affidexlab/new/OUTREACH_WORKFLOW.md

     └── kelvinking_partnership_proposal.pdf
 ```

+**⚠️ IMPORTANT: Use V2, not V1!**
+- V1 sounded scammy (led with money)
+- V2 is professional (leads with partnership)

 ---

-## 📤 Step 1: X DM (Short Version)
+## 📤 Step 1: X DM (Short Version - V2 Professional)

 ### What to do:
-1. Open `short-outreach-dms.md` or `short-outreach-dms.pdf`
+1. Open `short-outreach-dms-v2.md` or `short-outreach-dms-v2.pdf` ⚠️ **Use V2!**
 2. Copy the short DM for the influencer you're contacting
 3. Send on X DM

-### Key Features of Short DMs:
+### Key Features of V2 Short DMs:
-- ✅ **Short** - Only ~150-200 words (vs. 1000+ in original)
+- ✅ **Professional** - Sounds like a business partnership, not a scam
+- ✅ **Partnership-first** - Explains what they'd DO before mentioning money
-- ✅ **Punchy** - Gets straight to the value prop
+- ✅ **Specific to them** - References their actual work
+- ✅ **Clear value prop** - Why DecaFlow + why them
-- ✅ **Clear CTA** - "Hit me up on Telegram @defidboss"
+- ✅ **Clear CTA** - "Reach out on Telegram @defidboss"
-- ✅ **Income projections** - Shows potential earnings
-- ✅ **No upfront payment** emphasis

-### Example (for @bitlanger):
+### Example (for @bitlanger - V2):
 ```
-Hey Bitlanger! 📊
+Hey Bitlanger! 👋

-395K following + Bitcoin educator + "Ph.D in shitpost" 😂 - that's exactly who I need to talk to.
+Your 395K following + educational content on DeFi/NFT/GameFi is impressive.
+Been following your work for a while.

-I'm Samuel, founder of @DecaFlow - first privacy-focused cross-chain DEX on Base.
+I'm Samuel, founder of @DecaFlow - a privacy-focused cross-chain DEX on Base.
+We're looking to partner with educators like you who have engaged communities.

-**Quick value prop:** Your massive community gets private trading (no bots, no copycats, no wallet tracking).
-You get:

-• 30% of ALL swap fees from your community (forever)
-• With 395K followers, this could be $5-10K+/month passive income
+**The Partnership:**
+We want to work with you to educate your community about privacy trading while providing them with actual tools to trade privately.
+Instead of a one-time sponsored post, we're proposing a long-term revenue-sharing partnership.

+**What this looks like:**
+- You create educational content about privacy trading (fits your educator brand)
+- Your Telegram community gets access to DecaFlow with VIP benefits
+- You earn ongoing revenue from your community's trading activity
-• VIP fees for your Telegram community
+- We can co-brand it or even white-label it for your community
-• Telegram bot integration
-• No upfront payments - 100% performance-based

-**The math:** If just 1% of your 395K does $1M monthly volume, that's $900-$1,200/month to YOU.
-Scale that up = serious money.

-Fits your educator brand perfectly - teach them about privacy trading while earning passive income.
+Given your audience size and engagement, this could be a significant partnership for both of us.

-Interested?
-Hit me up on Telegram @defidboss and I'll send you the full breakdown + volume projections for your audience size.
+If you're open to exploring this, reach out on Telegram @defidboss and I'll send you detailed projections + partnership structure.

 Samuel
-@Decaflow
+DecaFlow | @Decaflow
 ```

+### Why V2 is Better:
+- ❌ **V1 sounded scammy** - Led with "$10K/month!"
+- ✅ **V2 sounds professional** - Leads with partnership opportunity

 ---